 As the community was being established, students and faculty worked together, pounding nails and sawing lumber to turn three neighboring hill farms in southern Vermont into the core of a scenic rural campus.
 The hands-on approach and sense of common purpose engendered in those early years remained hallmarks of Marlboro.

-Marlboro’s egalitarian culture and respect for the individual was been central to many important developments over the years, including Town Meetings, the Plan of Concentration, and the Clear Writing Requirement.
-Other initiatives such as the World Studies Program and the Outdoor Program, helped to extend the civic engagement of Marlboro students to local, regional, and global issues.
+Marlboro’s egalitarian culture and respect for the individual was central to many important developments over the years, including Town Meetings, the Plan of Concentration, and the Clear Writing Requirement.
+Other initiatives such as the World Studies Program and the Outdoor Program helped to extend the civic engagement of Marlboro students to local, regional, and global issues.

 The founding of Marlboro College Graduate and Professional Studies programs in 1997 took the Marlboro pedagogy of self-directed learning in a close-knit community to a new level and a broader audience.
 Marlboro College became one of Vermont’s premier institutions, a valuable educational resource serving the diverse educational needs of inspired undergraduates, graduate students, and working professionals from the region and the world.